codelynx/CSSColor/README.md

 let color2 = CSSColor.orchid
 ```

-###
+### Caution!!

 All color name and RGB values are coded by hand.
-So, please let me know if you find errors or possible errors, I will update the color table.
+So, please let me know if you find errors or possible errors.
+I will update the color table.
 Here is the URL of my reference based on this code.

 https://note.cman.jp/color/base_color.cgi